 Coney Island, Punggol Promenade Nature Walk, Singapore 829325

-Families flock to East Coast Park beach come the weekend and Easties will probably say this is one of the best beaches in Singapore thanks to the amount of fun stuff available for kids and families.
+Families flock to this East Coast Park Singapore beach come the weekend.
+Easties will probably say this is one of the best beaches in Singapore thanks to the amount of fun stuff available for kids and families.
 There are cycling and rollerblading paths galore (and a newish cycling park!) plus lots of rental shops for bikes, rollerblades and more.
-There’s lots of sand to play on at East Coast beach in Singapore and the Marine Cove playground is a huge hit with kids of all ages.
+There’s lots of sand to play on and the Marine Cove playground is a huge hit with kids of all ages.
 Adrenalin junkies can check out the Xtreme SkatePark with obstacles to practice kickflips, or there’s the Wake Park for water fun, too.

 Beachside Dining: Ps Café by the Sea East Coast, hawker stalls at East Coast Lagoon Food Village, Parkland Green

 East Coast Park, East Coast Park Service Rd, Singapore 449876

-Plane spotters head over to Changi Beach – one of the most scenic and so best beaches in Singapore – to watch low flying planes preparing to land at Changi Airport.
-If you are more into sandcastles and splashing around in the sea you can enjoy that here, too, along the 3.3km long beach of Changi Beach Park.
-One of the best beaches in Singapore, Changi Beach stretches from Changi Point to Changi Ferry Terminal and overlooks Pulau Ubin.
-There’s also cycling, fishing (BYO gear), and BBQ pits so this is one of the best beaches in Singapore for social fun.
+Plane spotters head over to Changi Beach Singapore – one of the most scenic and best beaches in Singapore – to watch low flying planes preparing to land at Changi Airport.
+If you are into sandcastles and splashing around in the sea you can enjoy that here, too, along the 3.3km long Singapore beach of Changi Beach Park.
+One of the best Singapore beaches, Changi Beach stretches from Changi Point to Changi Ferry Terminal and overlooks Pulau Ubin.
+There’s also cycling, fishing, and BBQ pits so this is one of the best Singapore beaches for social fun.

 Beachside Dining: Bistro in the park or restaurants at nearby Changi Village